 Key Stage 4

 The GCSE geography curriculum is taught in Years 10-11 for three periods a week and it covers the AQA (8035) syllabus.
-Within this specification students will study a range of human and physical topics including Global Hazards, Resource Reliance and The Changing Economic World.
+Within this specification students will study a range of human and physical topics including Global Hazards, Resource Management and The Changing Economic World.
 In addition, students will develop their geographical skills by undertaking two pieces of fieldwork and a decision making exercise.

 Key Stage 5